+#376 Pantry Panic - This is an advanced project.
+Bring completed project book, poster and item to exhibit.

 #405 The Laundry Project - Bring completed project book, poster and item to exhibit.
-(Beginning)

-#432M Sewing & Textiles (non-clothing) FCS Related 4-H member of any age can complete this project, but should have previous clothing construction experience.
+(Beginning) #432M Sewing & Textiles (non-clothing) FCS Related 4-H member of any age can complete this project, but should have previous clothing construction experience.
 Construct a non-clothing item that exhibits specialized or professional level skills.
 Bring completed book, poster, and item to exhibit.
 (Advanced)

-#445 Becoming Money Wise - Meant be taken 2 years.
+#445 Exploring Personal Finance - Bring completed project book, poster and item to exhibit.
+(Beginning) #448 Teens On the Road to Financial Success - Meant be taken 2 years.
 Bring completed project book, poster and item to exhibit.
-(Beginning)

-#448 Teens On the Road to Financial Success Meant be taken 2 years.
-Bring completed project

-book, poster and item to exhibit.
-(Advanced)

-#491 It's My Home - Bring completed project book,

-poster and one item that was constructed

-according to the project book guidelines and

-visuals to show how the item fits into the home.
+(Advanced) #491 It's My Home - Bring completed project book, poster and one item that was constructed according to the project book guidelines and visuals to show how the item fits into the home.
+(Beginning) #494 Makeover My Space - Bring completed project book, poster, item to exhibit, and visuals of arranged and decorated room.
+(Intermediate)

-(Beginning)

-#494 Makeover My Space - Bring completed project book, poster, item to exhibit, and visuals of arranged and decorated room.
-(Intermediate) #495 Your First Home Away From Home - Bring completed project book, poster, item to exhibit, and visuals of arrangements.
-(Advanced)
+#498 Quilting the Best Better - Bring completed book, poster, and item to display.
+(Intermediate) #499 You Can Quilt! - Bring completed book, poster and item to display.
+(Intermediate)